nginxinc/nginx-gateway-fabric/docs/guides/upgrade-apps-without-downtime.md

 This guide explains how to use NGINX Kubernetes Gateway to upgrade applications without downtime.

-It ensures that clients attempting to access your application will receive standard response codes (such as `502`) instead of empty responses during upgrades.

-Multiple upgrade methods are metnioned, assuming existing familiarity: this guide focuses primarily on how to use NGINX Kubernetes Gateway to accomplish them.
+Multiple upgrade methods are mentioned, assuming existing familiarity: this guide focuses primarily on how to use NGINX Kubernetes Gateway to accomplish them.

 > See the [Architecture document](/docs/architecture.md) to learn more about NGINX Kubernetes Gateway architecture.

 ## NGINX Kubernetes Gateway Functionality

-To understand the upgrade methods, you should be aware of the NGINX features that help prevent application downtime: graceful configuration reloads and Endpoint switching.
+To understand the upgrade methods, you should be aware of the NGINX features that help prevent application downtime: graceful configuration reloads and upstream servers updates.

 ### Graceful Configuration Reloads

 If a relevant Gateway API or built-in Kubernetes resource is changed, NGINX Kubernetes Gateway will update NGINX by regenerating the NGINX configuration.

-A signal is then sent to the master NGINX process to apply the new configuration.
+NGINX Kubernetes Gateway then sends a reload signal to the master NGINX process to apply the new configuration.

 We call such an operation a reload, during which client requests are not dropped - which defines it as a graceful reload.

 This process is further explained in [NGINX's documentation](https://nginx.org/en/docs/control.html?#reconfiguration).

-### Endpoint Switching

-Many configuration changes affect Endpoints, which frequently occur during application upgrades.
+### Upstream Servers Updates

-During upgrades, Kubernetes creates Pods for the new application versions before removing the old ones, which includes their respective Endpoints.
+Endpoints frequently change during application upgrades: Kubernetes creates Pods for the new version of an application and removes the old ones, creating and removing the respective Endpoints as well.

 NGINX Kubernetes Gateway detects changes to Endpoints by watching their corresponding [EndpointSlices][endpoint-slices].